o/gaia/README.md

 `increment`, this argument is useful for overriding event count for submitting multiple events in single operation.
 (Defaults to 1)

-`timestamp`, if you need irregular updates. this argument lets you specify when event occurs.
+`timestamp`, if you need irregular updates, this argument lets you specify when event occurs.
 (Defaults to current Unix timestamp)

 Simply, if you want to send only one event related to current time, specifying `name` parameter is good enough.
 If everything runs smoothly `201 Created` response with empty body is returned.
 If fails (Ex: connection interruption with Redis instance) `500 Internal Server Error` response is returned.